Hochschild homology of structured algebras: Graphs and trees

 Let $\OC$ denote the dg-category with objects pairs of natural numbers $\oc{m}{n}$, for $m,n\ge 0$ representing $m$ intervals and $n$ circles, and with morphisms

 the subcomplex of $\oc{n_1+m_1+m_2}{n_2}$--graphs with the first $n_1$ leaves sole labeled leaves in their boundary cycle, representing cobordisms from $m_1$ intervals and $n_1$ circles to $m_2$ intervals and $n_2$ circles.
 Theorem \ref{cos_thm} below says that the chain complex $\OC(\oc{m_1}{n_1},\oc{m_2}{n_2})$ does indeed compute the homology of the moduli space of Riemann structures on such cobordisms.
+Note that these moduli spaces are classifying spaces for the mapping class groups of the corresponding surfaces fixing marked circles and intervals in their boundary.
+Now the mapping class group of a surface fixing an interval in some boundary component (or several intervals) is isomorphic to the mapping class group fixing the whole boundary.
+This is a way of understanding how the moduli of surfaces with a fixed boundary circle can be given by the graph complex for a surface with a single leaf in its boundary component, given that we already know from the open cobordism category that leaves model fixed intervals.